awcoetzer/javascript-studies/module-2/MODULE-2.md

 ## • Type Conversion & Coercion

 In JavaScript we have both `type conversion` & `type coercion`.
-The first being an explicit or manual way of converting a one data type to another, while the latter is an implicit way of converting one data type to another, this occuring automatically.
+The first being an explicit or manual way of converting a one data type to another, while the latter is an implicit way of converting one data type to another, this occurring automatically.

 ```javascript
   const inputField = '1991';